Easy Guide to Opening a Swimming Pool for the Season

 It’s now time to scrub your pool from top to bottom!
 Brushing the walls of the pool will remove any stubborn scum or algae that has grown during the winter.
 Vacuuming your pool manually is recommended as opposed to using an automatic pool vacuum at this point.

-The aim of this step is to remove as much dirt and debris as possible to ensure your pool is clean and ready to swim in.
-If the pool is very dirty now, perhaps with dead algae, then you will need to vacuum to waste.
+This step aims to remove as much dirt and debris as possible to ensure your pool is clean and ready to swim in.
+If the pool is very dirty now, perhaps with dead algae, you must vacuum to waste.

 Step 9: Add chlorine shock